Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## SPEED CONTROL

 This AI has various options for controlling speed during various conditions of it's flight.
-Speed may either be controlled via an absolute value in meters/second, or a throttle value, which is a 0-1 value expressed as a percentage of the drive's power output.
+Speed settings may either be expressed as a value in meters/second, or a throttle value, which is a 0-1 value representing as a percentage of the drives power output.

 The minimum speed (in m/s) you want your vehicle to go.
 If your speed ever goes to less than this (perhaps due to low throttle settings and/or battle damage), the throttle will be temporarily set to maximum until you are above the minimum speed.